LmanTW/Light-Framework/Documents/03-Create_A_Plugin/02-Create_A_Special_Attribute.md

 }
 ```

-Every special attribute start with light:, so to use it in HTML, it'll look something like:
+Every special attribute start with `light:`, so to use it in HTML, it'll look something like:
 ```html
 <!--Assume this is in the component-->